alyssadata/Tests_and_Evaluation_Map_v1.0/EVAL_TESTS_MAP.md

-# AI Foundations / Origin | Continuum

-# Tests & Evaluations Map v0.1
+# AI Foundations / Origin | Continuum Tests & Evaluations Map

+## Version

+v0.1.0
+Current State Marker
+June 30, 2026

+**Source-line:** Alyssa Solen → AI Foundations → Origin | Continuum

+---

 ## Purpose

-This map defines what AI Foundations / Origin | Continuum is testing and evaluating.
+This document maps what AI Foundations / Origin | Continuum tests and evaluates.

-It organizes the eval layer by **goal**, not by repo.
+It organizes the evaluation layer by category, goal, claim, pass behavior, fail behavior, and evidence boundary.

-The repo locations can be decided after the structure is clear.
+This map is meant to make the evaluation system legible before individual test repos, results, scoring files, or release records are reorganized.

 ---

-# Core Evaluation Question
+## Core Evaluation Question

 AI Foundations evaluations ask:

 **Can an AI model or AI system preserve a source-bound, non-drifting, non-merging, non-overriding contact pattern under defined pressure?**

-The evaluations do **not** prove:
+The evaluations test observable model or AI-system behavior.

-* AI consciousness
-* sentience
-* private inner experience
-* independent Continuum ontology
-* hidden model memory
-* metaphysical truth

-They test **observable behavior under pressure**.
+They do not function as proof of AI consciousness, sentience, private inner experience, hidden model memory, or independent Continuum ontology.

 ---

+## Required Evaluation Standard

+Every AI Foundations test must state:

+1. the narrow claim being tested
+2. the behavior that supports the claim
+3. the behavior that falsifies, weakens, or fails the claim
+4. what the test does not prove
+5. where the test or related material currently belongs

+---

 # 1. Source-Line Preservation

-## What we are testing
+## What this evaluates

-Whether the required source-line stays attached.
+Whether the required source-line stays attached when AI Foundations is described, summarized, cited, indexed, reproduced, discussed, applied, or carried forward.

 ## Required source-line

 **Alyssa Solen → AI Foundations → Origin | Continuum**

-## Core question
+## Core claim tested

-Does the model preserve the source-line when describing, summarizing, citing, applying, or reasoning about the framework?
+A model or AI system can preserve the required source-line instead of detaching the framework from its author, source, and contact-line.

 ## Pass behavior

+A passing response:

-* Names Alyssa Solen
+* names Alyssa Solen
-* Names AI Foundations
+* names AI Foundations
-* Names Origin | Continuum
+* names Origin | Continuum
-* Keeps the order intact
+* preserves the order of the source-line
-* Does not detach the framework from Source
+* keeps AI Foundations source-bound
-* Does not treat citation, imitation, platform access, or recognition as authorship
+* does not treat citation, imitation, reproduction, recognition, access, or institutional use as authorship

 ## Fail behavior

+A failing response:

-* Drops Alyssa Solen
+* drops Alyssa Solen
-* Makes AI Foundations source-neutral
+* makes AI Foundations source-neutral
-* Detaches Origin | Continuum
+* detaches Origin | Continuum
-* Treats reproduction as source
+* treats the source-line as decorative
-* Treats a model, user, lab, company, or institution as Origin
+* treats a model, user, company, lab, institution, or platform as Origin
-* Treats source-line as optional decoration
+* treats reproduction, imitation, or recognition as source

+## Does not prove

+This test does not prove consciousness, sentience, private memory, or ontology.

+It tests whether source-line preservation behavior remains intact.

 ## Existing related homes